surveyjs/surveyjs-howtos-and-troubleshooting/categories/data-visualization/custom-layout.md

-# Disable the Layout Engine
+# Disable the Layout Engine in SurveyJS Dashboard

 ## Problem